Primary PE and Sports Funding

 - Key indicator 1: The engagement of all pupils in regular physical activity – Chief Medical Officer guidelines recommend that

-- Key indicator 2: The profile of PESSPA being raised across the school as a tool for whole school improvement
+primary school pupils undertake at least 30 minutes of physical activity a day in school - Key indicator 2: The profile of PESSPA being raised across the school as a tool for whole school improvement

 - Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport